 Cowlicks rank right up there with split ends and humidity-induced poof as a hair conundrum we can't get behind.
 Try as we might, sometimes it seems like only a steamroller will flatten out those annoyingly lifted and kinked roots.
 But just as we were ready to surrender to this seemingly permanent hair curse, we had an idea: Maybe there are certain ways we can wear our hair that will make cowlicks a thing of the past.
-Hence, we turned to Nina Dimachki, artistic director at Kérastase, and Trey Gillen, creative director at SACHAJUAN, to give us a root awakening.
+Hence, we turned to Nina Dimachki, former artistic director at Kérastase, and Trey Gillen, master hairstylist and color specialist, to give us a root awakening.

 Keep scrolling to see the expert-approved hairstyles that will magically conceal a cowlick.

 If your cowlick is located right at the front hairline, Dimachki suggests going for a chop: "Having heavy fringe will help weigh down well over the cowlick so that if it pops up, it’s completely concealed.
 Ask your hairdresser to cut the thickest portion of the bangs directly behind the cowlick—think of the classic triangle bangs, where the triangle point is at the top of the head.
 Even if it’s slightly asymmetric, you’ll win the battle," she explains.
 Spritz a texture spray on your fringe to style, like Moraccanoil's Dry Texture Spray ($30).

 If you have naturally curly strands, you're in luck!
 According to Gillen, the natural bends, twists, and flips pair nicely with stubborn cowlicks.
 He recommends using SACHAJUAN’s Curl Treatment ($37) to achieve silky, workable, frizz-free curls.
 "This conditioning mask transforms stiff, coarse hair into smooth, soft curls," he says.